Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Introduction

-The aim of this paper consists in giving some properties of function spaces of Besov-Triebel-Lizorkin type, already suggested in \cite{ZYZ22}.
-We will define and investigate the scales
+The main objective of the present paper is to develop the theory of Besov-Triebel-Lizorkin-type spaces associated with mixed-norm Herz spaces, as suggested in \cite{ZYZ22}.
+More precisely, we introduce and investigate the scales

-These spaces unify and generalize the mixed-norm Besov and Triebel-Lizorkin spaces.
+These spaces simultaneously generalize the classical mixed-norm Besov and Triebel-Lizorkin spaces and the Herz-type Besov and Triebel-Lizorkin spaces.

-The paper contains five sections.
-In Section 2, we present some known results concerning mixed-norm Herz spaces which are needed in the following parts of the paper.
-We give some preliminaries where we\ fix some notation.
-Also, we give some key technical results needed in the proof of the main statements, especially we extend the classical Plancherel-Polya-Nikolskij inequality to mixed-norm Herz spaces.
-Using the Calder\'{o}n reproducing formulae, in Section 3 we establish the $\varphi $-transform characterization of $\dot{E}_{\vec{p}}^{\vec{\alpha},\vec{q}}B_{\beta }^{s}\ $and$\ \dot{E}_{\vec{p}}^{\vec{\alpha},\vec{q}}F_{\beta }^{s}$ spaces in the sense of Frazier and Jawerth.
-In Sections 4 and 5, we prove Sobolev embeddings of such spaces.
-In Section 6, we present their Jewarth and Franke embeddings.
+The paper is organized as follows.
+In Section 2, we review several known results concerning mixed-norm Herz spaces and introduce the notation and preliminary material needed throughout the paper.
+We also establish a number of technical tools, including an extension of the classical Plancherel-P\'{o} lya-Nikol'skij inequality to the mixed-norm Herz setting.
+In Section 3, using the Calder\'{o}n reproducing formula, we obtain the $\varphi$ -transform characterization of the spaces $\dot{E}_{\vec{p}}^{\vec{\alpha}, \vec{q}}B_{\beta }^{s}\ $and$\ \dot{E}_{\vec{p}}^{\vec{\alpha},\vec{q} }F_{\beta }^{s}$ in the sense of Frazier and Jawerth.
+Section 4 is devoted to elementary embedding results for these spaces.
+Sobolev-type embeddings are established in Section 5.
+Finally, in Section 6, we prove Jawerth and Franke embeddings for the newly introduced scales of spaces.